EngineerTolulope/Coding_Bootcamp_for_Software_Engineers/README.md

 # Coding Bootcamp for Software Engineers
 App Academy, Full-Stack Curriculum

-The repository contains the projects and exercises I completed while enrolled in App Academy's software engineering coding bootcamp.
+This repository contains the projects and exercises I completed while enrolled in App Academy's software engineering coding bootcamp.
 The numbering of the folders indicates the order in which they were completed.
 The following sections highlight several noteworthy projects that I found exciting.

 ## Software Engineering Foundations - Project Highlights